 - suspension repairs

 There are very few of these beauties on the streets these days, and the number of 1951 Ford that are in this good shape is even lower.

 To genuinely restore a 60+-year-old vehicle, it takes a lot more than just power tools.
 It takes tons of hands-on experience, a lot of research to make sure every screw and body element is how Ford designers made it, plenty of technical know-how, and, most of all, an artistic hand to properly sculpt this beauty back into its former glory.

 We do everything to restore cars to greatness.
 Things we do to achieve that are:

 - panel repair,

 It’s all handled by John and his team for a full restoration experience.
-The driving motto of a quality restoration is to always over-shoot the general expectations from a restored car.
-This is why cars that we restore are labeled “as good as new” by newspapers and collectors alike.
+The driving motto of a quality restoration is: always over-shoot the general expectations from a restored car.
+That is why cars that we restore are labeled “as good as new” by newspapers and collectors alike.